nitanmarcel/Py3Tg/README.md

   - realtime: Real time in seconds, `null` for unlimited.
   - memory: Memory in megabytes, `null` for unlimited
   - processes: Limit the max processes the sandbox can have. `-1` or `null` for unlimited.
+  - file_size: Limit the size of created files.